 DOE allows the experimenter to manipulate multiple inputs to determine their effect on the output of the experiment or process.
 By performing a multi-factorial or “full-factorial” experiment, DOE can reveal critical interactions that are often missed when performing a single or “fractional factorial” experiment.
 By properly utilizing DOE methodology, the number of trial builds or test runs can be greatly reduced.
 A robust Design of Experiments can save project time and uncover hidden issues in the process.
 The hidden issues are generally associated with the interactions of the various factors.
 In the end, teams will be able to identify which factors impact the process the most and which ones have the least influence on the process output.

-When to Utilize DOE
+When to Utilize Design of Experiments (DOE)

 Experimental design or Design of Experiments can be used during a New Product / Process Introduction (NPI) project or during a Kaizen or process improvement exercise.
 DOE is generally used in two different stages of process improvement projects.